Water Resources Management

 Importance and Mission

-Water management is important for PTTEP as it aligns with the company's commitment to environmental stewardship and sustainable practices across its operations.
-PTTEP recognizes that effective management of water resources is essential for ensuring the responsible use of this vital natural asset.
-By implementing rigorous water management strategies, PTTEP aims to minimize its environmental footprint and reduce both direct and indirect impacts on water resources, such as pollution and depletion.
-Additionally, sound water management practices contribute to PTTEP's efforts to uphold regulatory compliance and build trust among stakeholders.
+Water management is important for PTTEP as it aligns with the Company's commitment to environmental stewardship and sustainable practices across its operations.
+PTTEP recognizes that effective management of water resources is essential for ensuring the responsible use of this vital natural asset while upholding regulatory compliance and building trust among stakeholders.
 By prioritizing the sustainable management of water resources, PTTEP not only safeguards the environment but also supports its long-term business objectives and corporate values.
-PTTEP also emphasizes the importance and linkage of nature (land, sea, freshwater, and atmosphere), business and society in alignment with the Taskforce on Nature-related Financial Disclosure (TNFD) framework.
+PTTEP also emphasizes the importance and linkage of nature (land, sea, freshwater, forest, and atmosphere), business and society in alignment with the world’s most relevant frameworks and standards, such as the Taskforce on Nature-related Financial Disclosure (TNFD) and Global Reporting Initiative (GRI) standard.

 Goals